grip-on-software/monetdb-import/Database_structure.md

 -   **metric**: Metric types
     -   **metric_id** - INT - primary key: Sequential number assigned to
         the metric.
-    -   **metric_name** - VARCHAR(100): Amalgamated name of the metric,
-        based on the type of metric and the component, product, team or other domain object it measures.
+    -   **name** - VARCHAR(100): Amalgamated name of the metric, based on the type of metric and the component, product, team or other domain object it measures.

 -   **metric_value**: Singular metric data from quality report